HongcanZhou/Code-Sample/README.md

 ### Code-Sample

-Here are some initial codes in past projects, intern works, and some course projects.
+Here are some initial codes in past projects and some course projects.